ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Convergence and Utility for eris with DSC

 Since by construction, we typically have $\mathbb{E}[\Phi_t] \geq 0$, by choosing the learning rate $\lambda_t$ as in Lemma \ref{lemma:8}, we finally obtain

 which proves that per $T \rightarrow \infty$

 While to achieve a predefined utility level $\epsilon \geq \frac{1}{T}\sum_{t=0}^{T-1} ||\nabla f(\mathbf{x}^t)||^2$, the total rounds $T$ must satisfy:

-If $\epsilon$ is strictly less than the residual $\tfrac{3\beta\,C_2}{(1+\omega)\,L\,\lambda}$, no finite $T$ can achieve the utility $\epsilon$ in an average sense, therefore conditions on the adopted estimator need to be changed.
+If $\epsilon$ is strictly less than the residual $\tfrac{3\beta\,\Gamma_2}{(1+\omega)\,L\,\lambda}$, no finite $T$ can achieve the utility $\epsilon$ in an average sense, therefore conditions on the adopted estimator need to be changed.

-\begin{remark} Eris utility is asymptotically governed by the variance in $\tilde{\mathbf{g}}$, which directly depends on the used estimator (e.g., $C_2=0$ with SVRG/SAGA) or on the dimension of the batch size (e.g., $C_2=0$ with local full gradients).
-Compared to SoteriaFL \citep{soteriafl2022}, the upper bound of \textsc{eris} utility does not have a component growing with $T$, limiting the convergence. \end{remark}
+\begin{remark} \textsc{eris} with DSC utility is asymptotically governed by the variance in $\tilde{\mathbf{g}}$, which directly depends on the used estimator (e.g., $\Gamma_2=0$ with SVRG/SAGA) or on the dimension of the batch size (e.g., $\Gamma_2=0$ with local full gradients).
+Compared to SoteriaFL \citep{soteriafl2022}, the upper bound of \textsc{eris} with DSC utility does not have a component growing with $T$, limiting the convergence. \end{remark}

 \end{proof}